rafalcode/kmeanscode/README.md

 hkmeans was available as a binary,even if hkmeans.c didn't compile properly.
 However, this binary threa out a segmentation fault, althouugh it does give some output

+Wel, then why come back?
+Well, it's because clustering is so important.
+If you think about it, it's the antidote to the coninuous plunge into detail that we're constantly faced with.
+Clustering is an abstraction, whereby we lose data certainly (that's why the error scheme is important) but it  allows us to pull away from ever more dizzying detail.

 ## actually only a few simple corrections were required.
 The clusters variable cts, was named to b for some reason, and only partially.
 Getting rid of that solved the main noncomilation issue.
 There was also a trivial warning got rid of too.

+## Segmentation fault does not occur if k>2.
+But at k==2, it does occur.